-The UW Math Circle is intended for Seattle-area 7th, 8th, and 9th graders with mathematical minds, with the intent of continuing their development in this direction.
+The UW Math Circle is a math outreach program for Seattle-area 7th, 8th and 9th graders with mathematical minds, with the aim of introducing them to the world of math beyond the classroom.

 The UW Math Circle is not intended as a math tutoring service.
 Nor is it a preparation for MathCounts or other similar competitions.
 As mentioned above, the Math Circle is an opportunity for middle school students who already have a drive for studying mathematics to enrich their comprehension of what math is really all about.

 An appreciation for all the math that we'll be showing requires an active participation.
 There will be regular problem sets every two weeks, which we expect participants to engage deeply with.
 We will give detailed feedback on the responses, which we hope participants take as an opportunity to grow as mathematicians.
 Most importantly, we want everyone involved to have fun!

 We are UW math faculty, graduate students, undergraduate students, and other people interested in spreading the beauty of mathematics.

 The UW Math Circle has been featured in the University of Washington College of Arts and Sciences newsletter, Perspectives.

 In the past, the UW Math Circle had been offered at no cost, thanks to two grants form the National Science Foundation that supported the Department of Mathematics outreach efforts.
 The larger of those grants expired in the Spring of 2014.
 With the majority of our funding now gone, we have to ask families to contribute to the operational expenses of the Math Circle, if they are able to do that.
 We suggest a donation of $100 per semester.
 This will cover the very basic needs of the Circle.
 But any amount your family is able to contribute – large or small – will help.